-Advanced level of focus on a specific area of theatre: acting, directing, design/technical to be applied to the fall and spring Harlequin Theatre production.
-Area of focus to be determined in consultation between student and faculty.
-Prerequisites: THE 201, 202, 210, 212, 232.
+Advanced level of focus on a specific area of theatre such as acting, directing, or technical design to be applied to the fall or spring main stage theatre production.
+The area of focus will be determined in consultation with the professor.
+Prerequisites: THE 210 or 212, THE 232, and THE 310 or 312.